tholcman/eventsourcing-notes/README.md

 }
 ```

 For now there is no validation to preserve the code to be simple.
 Even if we want to add some validation, they would be just really simple rules for one value without context.
 More complex validation rules can be created in cooperation with a View on data.
-This View is created in The Query part and "The Query part" is not written yet :-) .
+Creation of these Views belongs to The Query part and "The Query part" is not written yet :-) .

 ### Dispatcher